 Free to disappear.
 Harry smothered the prickle crawling down his spine.

 Myrtle watched her fingers fade like smoke into the breeze.
-‘Bye Harry.’
+‘Bye Harry,’ she whispered.
+‘Bye Tom.’

 Gone.
-Harry watched her vanished.
+Harry watched her vanish.
 Just like that.
 Here one moment, then nothing forever.
 He stifled a ripple of revulsion and the soft wrench of horror in his heart.
 It’s what she wanted.
-No regrets anymore.
+No regrets.

 ‘Open.’
-He drifted down the stairs into the chamber, listening to the echo of his footsteps across the main chamber, then opened the door into the study.
+He drifted down the stairs into the chamber, listening to the echo of his footsteps across the main hall, and opened the door into the study.
 ‘I’m back.’

-‘So you are,’ Salazar murmured.
-His serpent buried its blunt nose into his neck.
+‘So you are,’ Salazar murmured, petting his serpent as it buried its blunt nose into his neck.
 ‘I have a story for you today.’

 Harry settled himself down in front of the desk.
 ‘What’s it about?’